mitchellkolb/gif-maker/README.md

     alt="Website Badge" />
 </p>

 This is a Linux designed gif maker app that uses the [gifski](https://gif.ski/) open source encoder library.
-I'm making this becuase there is an app I use frequently on MacOS that goes by the same name [Gifski](https://github.com/sindresorhus/Gifski) that I would love to have remade to run on Linux with a GUI.
+I'm making this becuase there is an app I use frequently on MacOS that goes by the same name [Gifski](https://github.com/sindresorhus/Gifski) made by [sindresorhus](https://github.com/sindresorhus) that I would love to have remade to run on Linux with a GUI.
 I'm using this as an opportunity to learn

 ---